kidaa30/ohimanual/2_plan/ohi-plan.md

 ---
-title: The Ocean Health Index Planning Phase
+title: "The Ocean Health Index Planning Phase"
+output: pdf_document
 ---

 ## Understand the Requirements for Conducting an OHI Assessment